harrychien1311/starter-hugo-academic/content/project/example/index.md

 the required sequence length of the input data.
 A comprehensive performance evaluation shows that our proposed scheme outperforms the existing solutions in terms of accuracy and resource consumption.

+Here is the publication link of the project: https://www.mdpi.com/2076-3417/11/21/10249

+and the github link of the project: https://github.com/harrychien1311/Two-phase-Deep-learning-based-EDoS-Detection-System